 De Bijenkorf is a chain of high-end Dutch department stores.
 Its flagship store is located in the center of Amsterdam.
-It offers an unforgettable shopping experience both to the luxury brands (Marc Jacobs, Missoni, Michael Kors, Diane von Furstenberg, etc.) fans and those who prefer mass market labels (Benetton, Guess, Tommy Hilfiger, Diesel etc.).
+It offers a wide selection of both luxury designer brands (Louis Vuitton, Gucci, Yves Saint Laurent, Balenciaga, Burberry, Valentino) and mass market labels (Benetton, Guess, Tommy Hilfiger, Diesel etc.).

 How to get there?